 Trade Your Night Out for a Night In

 We love going out for dinner or drinks, but the cost definitely adds up.

-Lately, we’ve started inviting friends over for homemade dinner and game nights.
+Lately, we’ve started inviting friends over for homemade dinners and game nights.
 It’s way cheaper, and everyone has a great time!

 It’s a great way to have fun with your friends while sticking to a budget.
-Plus it’s more personal than heading to a noisy bar where you may not get to talk to each other much anyway.
+Plus, it’s more personal than heading to a noisy bar or restaurant where you may not get to talk to each other much anyway.

 Avoid ATM Fees

 ATM fees have gotten a little ridiculous, and I always kick myself later when I end up in a situation where I need cash and haven’t planned ahead.

 If you’re someone who carries a bit of cash on you all the time, then it’s probably easy to avoid ATM fees.